 When the sun is scorching on a hot day, many of us move inside to get out of the heat.
 But if your job requires you to work outside, you don't always have that option – leaving you at risk of heat exhaustion and, in more severe cases, heatstroke.

+Heat illnesses occur when the body is unable to maintain a normal temperature and begins to overheat.
+This is generally caused by a combination of hot or humid weather, direct sunlight, and a higher level of physical activity.
 It's important to understand the risk of these heat-related ailments, as well as how to stay cool throughout your workday.

 Heat exhaustion is caused by a depletion of water, salt, and other electrolytes in the body lost through sweat.
 In addition to flu-like symptoms, victims will experience excessive thirst, rapid heart rate, light-headedness, and moist, clammy skin.